hsandt/pico-boots/README.md

 * a collection of modules that can be used as a separate library
 * a few classes to help you get your game running as part of an FSM

-It is under active development as part of projects such as [pico-sonic](https://github.com/hsandt/sonic-pico8) and [Wit Fighter](https://github.com/hsandt/LD45).
+It is under active development as part of projects such as [pico sonic](https://github.com/hsandt/sonic-pico8) and [Wit Fighter](https://github.com/hsandt/LD45).
 The [demo project](https://github.com/hsandt/pico-boots-demo) aims at demonstrating the features and API of the framework.

 The full build pipeline will only work on UNIX platforms.
 A few scripts will try to use commands only present on some Linux distributions, and fallback to more simple behavior else.
 Tested on Linux Ubuntu 18.04.